By Sara Palmer Hussey, PhD, creator of immunity support supplement, Lumity

 In order to heal well and stay healthy and strong and fight off colds and flu, the body needs increased amounts of energy, amino acids, omega-3 fatty acids, vitamins A, C, D and E and the minerals zinc, magnesium and selenium.
-All of these are included in the Lumity supplement formula.
+All of these immune boosting vitamins are included in the Lumity supplement formula.
 Blended for optimum synergy, together they harness the superior healing processes of the body to ensure peak health.
 Lumity’s comprehensive supplements strengthen immunity, boost energy and eliminate tiredness as well as improving skin, hair and nails.
-Cambridge educated research scientist Sara Palmer Hussey, PhD, the creator of health supplement Lumity, explains which nutrients you need more of if you want to strengthen your immunity.
+Cambridge educated research scientist Sara Palmer Hussey, PhD, the creator of health supplement Lumity, explains which immune support vitamins you need more of if you want to strengthen your immunity.

 When we are ill, we may not feel like eating, but it is vital to sustain our energy levels.
 For this to happen, the fuel from the food we eat or from our reserves must be transported into our cells and turned into energy.